Skip to Content

 • In its native state, bamboo can remove many toxic compounds and metals from the earth through phytoremediation.

 However, bamboo is particularly susceptible to fungi and bacteria.
 Artificial, commercial bamboo cultivation utilizes pesticides and herbicides to safeguard against unwanted plant and animal intruders.
 In this instance, harmful chemicals leach into the surrounding earth and contaminate the soil.
-Contagion can lead to the ground becoming infertile and inoperative for generations to come.
+Contagion can lead to the ground becoming infertile and inoperative for generations.

 In the event of harmful substances spilling into water sources, pollution often leads to the loss of potable drinking water and the demise of various aquatic species.